Wurst-Imperium/WurstClient.net/wiki/Commands/index.md

 ---
-title: Commands
+title: Command Tutorials
 layout: wiki
 ---
-## Definition
 A command in Wurst is similar to a command in vanilla Minecraft, except that it starts with a `.` instead of a `/`.

-Commands can not only be toggled by typing them into the chat, but also by keybinding them.
+Commands can not only be executed by typing them into the chat, but also by adding a keybind for them.

-## List of Commands
+We don't have a tutorial for every command in Wurst, but we are working on it.
+Here is a list of the tutorials that we got so far:

 {% assign first = true %}
 {% capture rawcmds %}{% comment %}
   {% endcomment %}{% for page in site.pages %}{% comment %}